v12technology/fluxtion/docs/index.md

 {: .info }
 Overall, Fluxtion provides a powerful framework for building real-time streaming applications in Java, offering high performance, flexibility, and ease of use for developers working with streaming data.
+Processing more than 30 million events per second on a single thread
 {: .fs-4 }

-# Embedded stream processing
+# Application integration
 ---
 Embed a Fluxtion stream processing engine in your application, freeing your business logic from messaging vendor lock-in.

 ![](images/embedding-fluxtion.png)

-# What is Fluxtion
+# Fluxtion technology
 ---
 **Event-driven Programming**: Fluxtion is based on the concept of event-driven programming, where components react to incoming events in real-time.
 Events can represent changes in data, user actions, or any other relevant triggers.